-How to Look Your Best for the Job Interview and Beyond
+How to Look Your Best for the Healthcare Job Interview and Beyond

 Preparing for a job interview can help you feel more confident on the big day while also making it easier to put your best foot forward.
-You’ve read the job description thoroughly and know what the role entails.
-You’ve also researched the company to better understand its mission and how that aligns with the strengths that you bring to the role.
+If available, you should have read the job description thoroughly to know what the role entails.
+You also should have researched the healthcare employer to better understand its mission and how that aligns with the strengths that you bring to the role.
 Now you’re ready for the final part of your pre-interview planning — deciding what you will wear.

-Research indicates that attire has a heavy influence on a person’s first impression of you and can even impact how they perceive your levels of confidence, success, trustworthiness, and flexibility.1 This makes choosing the right interview attire important to portraying these qualities to the interviewer.
+Research indicates that attire has a heavy influence on a person’s first impression of you and can even impact how they perceive your level of confidence success, trustworthiness, and flexibility.1 This makes choosing the right interview attire important to portraying these qualities to the healthcare interviewer.

 Choose Professional Attire